pixop/video-compare/README.md

 My intention has mainly been to build a tool in a few days which gets the job done.
 A lot of refactoring and clean-up is required when I have the time for it.
 Consider yourself warned! ;-)

+3. There's a pre-built binary release available for Windows 64-bit.
+Linux and Mac users: please build from source.